This book is so good I don’t know where to start. Just read it. (There’s an introductory 20% discount on the e-book below.)

 He ignores any requirement that the future must include today’s players, which is a fair position, lest we get stuck in that anti-transformational neurological condition non potes hinc illuc*.
 Instead he stands way out on the foamy leading edge of the farthest wave and looks through that telescope at what’s happening out there, what people are doing new, and looks at how all those things might fit together if they were allowed to – in particular what your life and mine might do about health (and sometimes care) if the system didn’t have other ideas.

 Don’t shrug this off as a detached utopian vision.
 If you study the future you should know about Deloitte’s Center for the Edge, and its Shift Index (“measuring the forces of long-term change”), which monitors five big shifts in how the world is changing.
 I first learned about the Shift Index when they wrote about me, and participatory medicine, back in 2011.
-(If you don’t know about it, watch their five minute YouTube What is the Big Shift?)
+(If you don’t know about it, watch their six minute YouTube What is the Big Shift?)

 Well, the Center for the Edge has just taken Lucien on as an Edge Fellow, with the title Global Strategist, Digital Health.
 And if you’re not following him on LinkedIn, maybe you should, because right now he has 794,805 followers there.